JuliaGolban/goit-react-hw-04-images/README.en.md

 - For each component has a separate folder with the React-component file and styles file.
 - For the components are described `propTypes`.
-- Everything that a component expects in the form of props is passed to it when it is called.
-- JS-code is clean and clear, `Prettier` is used.
-- Styling is done by `CSS modules` or `Styled Components`.
+- Component names are clear, descriptive.

+**_Refactor the "Image Search" task from module 3 using React-hooks._**

-## 2 - Image Search.
+## Previous task - Image Search.

 Write a keyword image search application.
 Preview of a working application [see link](https://drive.google.com/file/d/1oXCGyiq4uKwW0zzraZLKk4lh3voBlBzZ/view?usp=sharing).